st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 	             #include <sys/sysmacros.h>

    An adaquate patch is supplied (mksquashfs.c.patch) in this repo.

 6.)
 A patch is supplied (Makefile.patch) in this repo for all amendments needed in release/src/router/Makefile.
-For further informationtThese amendments are listed in file needed_modifations.txt.
+The amendments are listed in file needed_modifations.txt for further information.

 7.)
 Source code of libgpg-error-1.10 has to be patched, as Artix uses newer awk 5.0.
 Source code of version 1.10 is still for awk 4.x.
     A patch is supplied (libgpg-error.patch) in this repo.

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed mods of source code (2.-6.).
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (2.,3.), removing unwanted files (4.) and applying needed mods of source code (5.-7.).
-Easiest way is to clone this repo, put all files of wget source code (look at 2.)) in an subfolder of your local repo, put the wlconf file (look at 3.)) also in your local repo folder and start the script for MIPS- or ARM-builds.
-Don't forget to make it executable!
+This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

 If you dont want to use these shell scripts, please remember to clean sources only with "git clean -dxf".
-Cleaning with "make clean" leads most liekly to an error at Makefile-target openssl.
+Cleaning with "make clean" leads most likely to an error at Makefile-target openssl.

 BR